Every American Has the Right to Criticize Trump, Including Steve Bannon

 Again, to the extent the measure of the damages owed would be the reputational loss caused by the disparagement, one would need to measure the reputation of the plaintiffs before and after the breach.
 The deposition transcripts on that question would be delicious.

 The agreement cited in the lawyer’s letter contains extreme language in which Bannon allegedly consented to be enjoined, without notice, from disparaging the Trump clan.
 However chancy that clause might be to actually support a prior restraint on disparaging a presidential candidate and his team, getting an injunction against saying bad things about the President and his advisers is a bridge too far.
 The right to criticize the government was so central to the founders, they approved the draft Constitution only upon the promise the First Amendment was forthcoming next year.
-Nothing is more central to First Amendment than the right to criticize the government, and nobody is more central to the government than the President.
+Nothing is more central to the First Amendment than the right to criticize the government, and nobody is more central to the government than the President.

 Also, in a final compelling twist: Interest in the non-disparagement issue is heightened these days by the frequent presence of those clauses in settlement agreements with women who have won molestation settlements.
 Some groups are already urging the clauses to be ruled unenforceable.
 If Trump actually sued Bannon based on this clause, that could add great weight to the movement.